gbogard/fp-ts-talk/notes.md

 ### The promise of Typescript

+- Leverage the type system to model your business domain with confidence
+- Catch errors at compile time to avoid surprises at runtime.

+#### Where Typescript falls short

+- Working with impure code
+- Managing errors
+- Manipulating runtime data

 ### The promise of functional programming

+- Make the code predictable at all times
+  - Emphsizing pure functions
+  - Encapsulating side effects
+- Reusing code through function composition and categories

 ### How can we benefit from statically typed FP ?